-16. Related party transactions
+17. Related party transactions

 The Company is a wholly owned subsidiary of Octium Holding Limited.
 Its ultimate parent undertaking is Albany Settlements Limited, a company incorporated in the British Virgin Islands.

-During the financial year the Company received professional services from Octium Holding S.A, a related party, and incurred expenses of €141k of which €37k was outstanding at 31 December 2019.
-The Company also incurred expenses of €78k payable to Abbeyview Limited, a related party, for its share of group statutory and regulatory reporting expenses, of which €62k was outstanding at 31 December 2019.
+During the financial year the Company received professional services from Octium Holding S.A, a related party, and incurred expenses of €120k.
+The Company also incurred expenses of €75k payable to Octium Holding S.A for its share of group statutory and regulatory reporting expenses.
+The total amount outstanding to Octium Holding S.A. at 31 December was €102k.
+The Company provided financial and IT support services to Octium International Insurance Agent AG, a related party, for which it earned €28k.
+This amount is included in net operating expenses.
+The Company incurred expenses of €53k for professional services from Octium International Insurance Agent AG.
+The total amount outstanding to Octium International Insurance Agent AG at 31 December was €24k.
 There were no other related party transactions during the financial year.

-17. Capital management
+18. Capital management